-Bobcat Student Orientation connects you with the people and resources you’ll need to transition into OHIO with confidence.
-Learn about our curriculum, register for classes, meet fellow students in your college, and get in touch with your inner Bobcat.
+Bobcat Student Orientation (BSO) connects you with the people and resources you’ll need to transition into OHIO with confidence.
+Learn about our curriculum, register for classes, meet fellow students in your college and get in touch with your inner Bobcat.

-University College serves both undecided/undeclared students who are exploring the University’s options before selecting a major and degree program and students who are seeking to earn the Bachelor of Specialized Studies, the Bachelor of Criminal Justice, the Bachelor of Technical and Applied Studies, or an associate degree.
+University College serves both undecided/undeclared students who are exploring the University’s options before selecting a major, and students who are seeking to earn the Bachelor of Specialized Studies, the Bachelor of Criminal Justice, the Bachelor of Technical and Applied Studies or an associate degree.

 University College advances the mission of Ohio University by providing institutional leadership across colleges in order to promote student success.
-The college provides a number of university-wide services and is home to key units such as the Academic Achievement Center, First-Year and Student Transitions, the Center for Campus and Community Engagement, and Student Accessibility Services that help all undergraduates attain academic success.
+The college provides a number of University-wide services and is home to key units such as the Academic Achievement Center, First-Year and Student Transitions, the Center for Campus and Community Engagement and Student Accessibility Services that help all undergraduates succeed.

 Planning Your First Year